adrianschubek/utpp/README.md

 #### Variables

 A variable can be used inside a template block's *Value* by using its name.
 Variables are stored globally and changes to a variable can only affect statements declared **after** the current one.
 Outputting a variable can be done using `${<name>}$` (curly braces) where `<name>` is the variable's name.

+Variables can be declared on CLI execution using `key=value` pairs or just a `key`.
+Multiple variables can be passed as arguments by using spaces like `foo=bar foz="baz 123" foobar`.

 Custom JavaScript can also be outputted by using backticks. `` foo ${`2 + 2 * 5`}$. `` will output `foo 12.`.